telerik/maui-docs/controls/dataform/data-binding.md

 The way to set the DataForm source is to use a class.
 This class must be set as a `BindingContext` to the DataForm control.
 Then you can decorate the properties defined in the class with data annotations.
 The [data annotations]({%slug dataform-data-annotations%}) are used to build metadata for each property used by the data form to customize its UI.

->important DataForm gets the data from the BindingContext set.
+>important DataForm gets the data from the `BindingContext` that you set.

 The diagram below shows a typical setup in a MVVM application.